 If you exercise you may want to supplement with creatine to help keep your muscles from burning glucose/sugar.

-Slowly increase your fat intake from healthy animal sources like pastured,
+Slowly increase your fat intake from healthy animal sources like pastured, grass fed and wild meats.

 Supplement with MCT oil and coconut oil to help smooth out the transition because medium chain fats are broken down into energy quickly and easily.